OpenMandrivaAssociation/nvidia/README.md

 # nvidia
-This repository contains the latest NVIDIA New Feature driver.
-This driver is for the rolling release.
+This repository contains the NVIDIA Proprietary and Open drivers.
+The driver versions used in the release channels are as follows:

+Rock = NVIDIA Production branch
+Rolling = NVIDIA New Feature branch
+Cooker = NVIDIA Beta branch